-“What are those Jews doing?”
+“Why are those Jews crying?”

-“They are mourning over the destruction of their Temple.”
+“They’re mourning the destruction of their Temple.”

 We have indeed returned to our land, but our Temple has not been rebuilt.
 Perhaps because we still don’t act as a unified people.